Telemental Health Counseling & Behavioral Health Services

 There are various types of mental health care services and providers available.
 Determining which mental health services may most effectively address your concerns may be beneficial.
 For example, some therapy methods are more effective for specific symptoms or diagnoses than others.

-For instance, one option is internet-based cognitive behavioral therapy (ICBT), which has been suggested to be an effective treatment for concerns such as depression, generalized anxiety disorder, social anxiety, phobias, bipolar disorder and more.
+• For instance, one option for mental health care service is internet-based cognitive behavioral therapy (ICBT), which has been suggested to be an effective treatment for mental health concerns such as depression, generalized anxiety disorder, social anxiety, phobias, bipolar disorder, and other mental health disorders.

-In addition, a 2015 study revealed encouraging outcomes for people who experience substance use concerns who were administered a text messaging-based treatment.
+• In addition, a 2015 study revealed encouraging outcomes for people who experience substance use concerns and who were administered a text messaging-based treatment for their mental health concerns.
 Text therapy may be beneficial if you want to talk to a provider without seeing or hearing them.

-In addition to the 2015 study, the Substance Abuse and Mental Health Services Administration (SAMHSA) notes that telemental health has been shown as an effective method for treating addiction.
+• In addition to the 2015 study, the Substance Abuse and Mental Health Services Administration (SAMHSA) notes that telemental health has been shown as an effective method for treating mental health issues such as addiction.

 No two telebehavioral health platforms or apps are the same in the types of therapy practices they offer.
 In addition, it can be crucial to find a platform that offers licensed professionals with reputable information and evidence-based practices.